Drummond Financial Solutions

 All insurance companies are required to offer the Plan A standardized package.
 Each Medigap plan option (A-N) will differ on the benefits offered and the percentage of coverage for these Medicare gaps.

 To get a better understanding of what each of these plans offer, go to www.medicare.gov and click on “Health & Drug Plans” at the top of the page.
-Then click on “What health plans cover.”
+Then click on “Medicare health plans.”

 An Early Start at 65